 Taking that concept one step further, we can safely say that social media was made for people, not businesses.
 When businesses operate in social media, they are on the turf of social media users.
 Understanding that disadvantage that businesses have, from making it difficult to engage at a human level to what some would call being discriminated against in Facebook’s Edgerank, is essential to being successful in social media marketing.

 Image: This picture is a great reminder of the people who are central to social media.
 These are the organizers of #ConnectOC, a grass-roots group of social media users who put on multiple networking events in Orange County, California to build awareness and raise money for nonprofits.
-Pictured in the middle is me ;-) … as well as Maximize Social Business contributors Debbie Miller and Dean Soto.
+Pictured in the middle is me ;-) … as well as contributor Debbie Miller!

 Social Media Will Leave No Industry – or Company Department – Untouched